 I want to thank everybody for their big heart, all the individual donations and also the people who mobilized their community, like my mother who bombed the whole neighborhood with the photo cards.
 The reformed church in Numansdorp who collected a vast amount, Invint, Keruchma.
 Salon 1813, Ludiek and CameraTools all helped by making awareness of her situation.
 Last but not least I like to thank the big-hearted Gresnigt and Kleinsman family who helped with the final sprint to get it to the finish line.

-The story of Ruth and Isaac is part of my I Am Orange Babies project.
+The story of Ruth and Isaac is part of my We Are Orange Babies project.
 10 years of Africa photography for Orange Babies.
-The book is planned for September / October 2019, a small documentary about Ruth will also be there.
-You can already pre-order it on this website to support.
+Watch the book

 The results of this were also in the Dutch newspaper.
 You can view it here (Dutch language)